Moths of North Carolina

 Habitats and Life History

-Habitats: Our two records come from stands of Spruce-fir Forests on Mt.
+Habitats: Our records come from stands of Spruce-fir Forests on Mt.
 Mitchell and adjoining areas of the Black Mountains.

 Wikipedia